About the course

 We focus on large-scale development of advanced software, teaching you how to make use of the latest frameworks, methodologies and technology to produce professional-quality applications.
 Crucially, you will also learn how to be an effective member of a development team.
 With close links to software giants such as Microsoft, Sony, and IBM, we work hard to ensure that our course is always up to date and that our graduates leave with the cutting-edge skills demanded by industry.
 Therefore, this MSc is appropriate not just for fresh Computer Science graduates, but also for those with existing commercial experience who wish to update their skills and knowledge.

 The course begins each September and lasts 12 months.
 There are two trimesters of taught modules, followed by an individual dissertation project during the third trimester.
-An optional extra trimester immediately before the dissertation, gives you significant industrial experience through a module based in our software development unit, working with commercial clients and software.
-This is unique to Hull.
+There is an option to take an extra trimester – immediately before the dissertation, adding an extra three months of study but letting you gain insights into industry through a module based on commercial practice, typically working with commercial clients and software.

 Studying Computer Science at Hull, you'll benefit from an excellent experience for students, with a supportive student community.
 We have an international reputation for our research activities, with a strong record of industrial and public grant funding.
 We are also affiliated with Microsoft’s DreamSpark programme, which allows you to access the latest Microsoft operating systems and development software for home use.
 Once registered with the department, you can download the software free of charge.